matsroedseth/elm-init/README.md

 ## Get up and running

-Click [Use this template](https://github.com/matsroedseth/elm-init/generate), create your repo and clone it.
+[Use this template (requires login)](https://github.com/matsroedseth/elm-init/generate), create your repo and clone it.

 ### Dev